Cancer comedy "50/50" hits home for Anjelica Huston

 Huston's own husband, sculptor Robert Graham Jr., died three years ago, and she talked to Reuters about that life-changing event and how it impacted her character in "50/50."
 She also revealed she's working on a memoir.

-Q: It takes a minute or two to even recognise you in "50/50."
+Q: It takes a minute or two to even recognize you in "50/50."
 What made you decide to wear a frosted wig?

 A: "The way I look in life is a bit dramatic for what I wanted for her.
 Certain roles demand that you take a big step outside yourself.
 I wanted her to be a middle class woman living in Seattle who shops at the mall, wears blazers and probably would have played golf if she weren't having to go through this ordeal with a son who's sick and a husband who has Alzheimer's."